 - (a) ASSIGNMENT.
-All cases are assigned to the Electronic Case Filing System ("ECF System"). - (b) APPLICATION FOR EXCEPTION/EXEMPTION.
+All cases are assigned to the Electronic Case Filing System ("ECF System"). - (b) FILING.
+All petitions, motions, memoranda of law, and other pleadings or documents required to be filed with the court in connection with the case must be electronically filed. - (c) APPLICATION FOR EXCEPTION/EXEMPTION.
 Any document required to be filed electronically, but presented in paper form, shall be accompanied by an application for an exception or exemption from this rule and a proposed order granting the relief sought.
-The application shall state the reason(s) why electronic filing would impose an extreme hardship on the applicant. - (c) EXEMPTION FROM ELECTRONIC FILING REQUIREMENT.
+The application shall state the reason(s) why electronic filing would impose an extreme hardship on the applicant. - (d) EXEMPTION FROM ELECTRONIC FILING REQUIREMENT.
 Notwithstanding the foregoing, pro se individuals and other parties who have been granted an exception or exemption from electronic filing are not required to electronically file pleadings and other documents in cases assigned to the ECF System, but are required to comply with Local Bankruptcy Rules 5005-2 and 5005-3 above.

-Rule 5005-4(2) ELIGIBILITY, REGISTRATION AND PASSWORDS
+ELIGIBILITY, REGISTRATION AND PASSWORDS